dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 dbt ships with the following built-in materializations:
 * `view` (default): The model is built as a view in the database.
 * `table`: The model is built as a table in the database.
-* `ephemeral`: The model is not directly built in the database, but is instead pulled into dependent models as common table expressions.
+* `ephemeral`: The model is not directly built in the database, but is instead pulled into dependent models as common <Term id="table" /> expressions.
 * `incremental`: The model is initially built as a table, and in subsequent runs, dbt inserts new rows and updates changed rows in the table.

 Custom materializations can also be built if required.